tobiasqueck/ui5con2022/README.md

 * let me run the generator
     * the generator should be executed in a folder that is already in a VSCode workspace for simplicity
 ```
 ?
+What do you want to do?
+Create a new OpenUI5/SAPUI5 project
+?
 How do you want to name this project? travel
 ?
 Which namespace do you want to use? ui5con.demo
 ?
 Do you want to enable the SAP Fiori elements flexible programming model?
 Yes